 If you don't know much beyond the fact that your colleague likes the program, it pays to do a little research.
 Has the software been studied?
 Gather a little data on student learning outcomes before you go further.

-Each time educators look into programs such as Timez Attack (a Big Brainz/Imagine Learning program for math fluency), they naturally want to know what its success has been over time.
+Each time educators look into programs such as Timez Attack (part of Imagine Math Facts, a product for math fluency), they naturally want to know what its success has been over time.

 To address learning outcomes, Imagine Learning regularly provides data gathered from previous trials.

-Using the Big Brainz video game as an example, data show 95 percent of students become fluent in grade-level math skills after a short time on the program.
+Using Imagine Math Facts as an example, data show 95 percent of students become fluent in grade-level math skills after a short time on the program.

 Once teachers also see average test scores increase by up to 65 percent, they'll feel more convinced of the program's educational merit.

 So the game produces good results in the next school district over.
 How will it work for yours?